 Your profile should include at least one album, but it can include as many as you like.
 It’s up to you how you organise them, perhaps around individual projects or types of work.
 It also helps Explorers if you show different creative skills (if you have more than one) in separate albums.
 Of course your profile can include work that you’ve created outside Createxplore as well as for our Explorers.

 If you have text documents rather than images (for example, if you're a creative writer) then you can include examples of your work by converting your text to images.
 First of all save your text in PDF format, then convert it to JPG (use Preview on a mac or a free converstion tool like this one to do that).

 If you’re just starting out, create a “best of” album

 If you don’t think you have enough material for multiple albums (or you’re just short of time) then create a “Best of” album that showcases the material you do have (but remember Tip #1).

 Tell the story

-If you already have a portfolio somewhere else it’s ok to use it
+If you already have an album somewhere else it’s ok to use it

-If you already have a portfolio on another platform then you can include links to it.
-We recommend including samples of your work in your Createxplore portfolio though.
+If you already have an album on another platform then you can include links to it.
+We recommend including samples of your work in your Createxplore profile though.
 That makes it one step easier for Explorers to get a sense of what you do.

-The more your albums look like the kind of projects Explorers are posting, the easier it is for Explorers to see if you might be able to help.
-So from time to time it’s worth investing a little time looking at the projects being posted by Explorers you want to work with and checking whether your portfolio matches their needs.
+The more your albums look like the kind of Projects Explorers are posting, the easier it is for Explorers to see if you might be able to help.
+So from time to time it’s worth investing a little time looking at the Projects being posted by Explorers you want to work with and checking whether your profile matches their needs.